microsoft/AzUrlShortener/README.md

 ![UrlShortener][UrlShortener]

-A simple and easy to use and to deploy budget-friendly Url Shortener for everyone.
+A simple, easy to use, easy to deploy and budget-friendly Url Shortener for everyone.
 It runs in Azure (Microsoft cloud) in your subscription.

 > If you don't own an Azure subscription already, you can create your **free** account today.
 It comes with 200$ credit, so you can experience almost everything without spending a dime.
 [Create your free Azure account today](https://azure.microsoft.com/free?WT.mc_id=dotnet-0000-frbouche)

 Features:

-- Create Edit and Delete short URL.
+- Create, Edit and Delete short URL.
 - Redirect different destination base on schedules
-- Keep Statistics of your clicks.
+- Keep statistics of your clicks.
 - Budget-friendly and 100% open-source.
 - Secure by Azure Active Directory AAD (Microsoft Identity)
 - Simple step by step deployment